jboxberger/synology-gitlab-ce/readme.md

 ### Backup
 Please refer to this documentation [here](https://docs.gitlab.com/omnibus/settings/backups.html).
 It is not recommended to store data backups in the same location as your config/credentials backup.
-Because of this, the backup process is split into two steps, the config backup and teh data backup.
+Because of this, the backup process is split into two steps, the config backup and the data backup.
 ```bash
 # backup gitlab configuration
 # you will find you backups in this folder